The Mental Health Benefits of Exercise

 Better sleep.
 Even short bursts of exercise in the morning or afternoon can help regulate your sleep patterns.
 If you prefer to exercise at night, relaxing exercises such as yoga or gentle stretching can help promote sleep.

 More energy.
 Increasing your heart rate several times a week will give you more get-up-and-go.
-Start off with just a few minutes of exercise a day, and increase your workout as you feel more energized.
+Start off with just a few minutes of exercise per day, and increase your workout as you feel more energized.

 Stronger resilience.
 When faced with mental or emotional challenges in life, exercise can help you cope in a healthy way, instead of resorting to alcohol, drugs, or other negative behaviors that ultimately only make your symptoms worse.
 Regular exercise can also help boost your immune system and reduce the impact of stress.